-The complainant(s) and respondent(s) to the allegation have the right to appeal the investigation finding within five (5) business days of the written determination.
+The Complainant(s) and Respondent(s) to the allegation have the right to appeal the investigation finding within five (5) business days of the written determination.
 An appeal will only be considered if it is based one or more of the following:

-Procedural irregularity that affected the outcome of the matter;

-New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; or

-The Title IX Coordinator, investigator(s), or hearing panel member(s) had a conflict of interest or bias for or against the complainants or respondents generally or the individual complaint or respondent that affected the outcome of the matter.
+- I. Procedural irregularity that affected the outcome of the matter; - 2.
+New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; or - 3.
+The Title IX Coordinator, investigator(s), or hearing panel member(s) had a conflict of interest or bias for or against the Complainants or Respondents generally or the individual complaint or Respondent that affected the outcome of the matter.

 If an appeal fails to assert one or more of the reasons specified above, it will be dismissed.
 The appeal should include an explanation and argument for why the appeal should be granted based on the specified ground(s).
 If the appeal is not dismissed, the non-appealing party will be provided written notice of the appeal and afforded five (5) business days to submit a written response.
-Thereafter, two Vice Presidents from the Administrative Council will review the documents and provide an appeal decision.
+Thereafter, a Vice President from the Administrative Council, or designee, will review the documents and provide an appeal decision.
 If appealed, the decision that results from the appeal will be considered final and there will be no further appeals.